 The climate, size, and structures on a flat roof are all factors to consider when choosing a flat roof material to replace the old one; these are also factors that determine the overall cost of the replacement and installation.
 If the building’s roof is in a difficult location to access, requires special permits, is being replaced in bad weather, or is in an expensive location ( i.e. San Francisco) – the overall cost will go up.

 How many structures are protruding from the flat roof?
 The more objects that need to be cut around and sealed, the more the overall cost will be.
 There may be the need to raise sections of the roof for proper drainage, and/or drainage systems that need to be installed on the sides.
 These upgrades are important to make, in order to avoid ponding water in the future, which is the number one problem flat roofs have.

-	One of the main factors in the overall cost of replacing a flat roof is the size of the roof top.
+One of the main factors in the overall cost of replacing a flat roof is the size of the rooftop.
 The larger the square feet area means more materials and labor will be needed.
-The cost per square feet does go down the larger the area is, yet size is still a main factor in cost.
+The cost per square feet does go down the larger the area is, yet size is still the main factor in cost.

 Typical Costs of Replacing a Flat Roof

 With these considerations and factors said, let’s discuss what the typical cost would be to replace a flat roof:

 - Tearing out the old flat roof: $2-4/SF

 - Installing the new flat roof: MB and BUR: $3-7/SF, EPDM, PVP, TPO: $5-10/SF

 - Typical Residential Flat Roof: $9,000

 - Typical Commercial Flat Roof: $30,000